 5. Carry information about your chronic illness or condition in multiple languages.

 Carry an identification card in your wallet, wear a bracelet, or have the information readily available on your phone.
 Translate important stats like your age, blood type, height, weight, medications, and conditions to the local language.
 If you are incapacitated in an emergency, bystanders and health professionals can help with little delay.

 6. Learn a few simple phrases in the local language.

 Learning a new language is tough, but knowing a few phrases can save your life!
 Be sure to learn how to say: “Where is the hospital?”
 Phrases such as “my back hurts” can also be handy if, for example, you need to keep a seat on the bus when your disability is not immediately visible.

 If you’re worried about your pronunciation, you can write these phrases down and show them to people when necessary.

-7. Be aware of the closest hospital, pharmacy, or clinic at every destination.
+7. Know where the closest hospital, pharmacy, or clinic is at every destination.

 8. Practice good hygiene.